 Take the San Francisco Lands End Hike, and discover gorgeous views of the rugged Pacific Coast and Golden Gate Bridge along the Lands End Trail.

-The Lands End hike is my favorite; I hope you take it and enjoy it too.
+The Lands End hike is my favorite, and I hope you take it and enjoy it too.
 For more things to see and do in San Francisco, check out our San Francisco Itinerary post, which has 1, 2, and 3-Day suggested itineraries and bonus lists of sights to help you create your own custom itinerary.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!